 Smallest Market WLB Teams to Get a Little Help!

 Our economic system, compared to MLB, is designed to compress the differences between the largest market team (the Yankees) and the smallest market team (the Marlins) to about 60% (when both teams have a Fan Interest of 100%).
-It works pretty well, but I always thought it would be nice to add something to help the smallest revenue teams build their teams.
+It works pretty well, but I always thought adding something to help the smallest revenue teams build their teams would be nice.

 Recently I did a deep dive into how the Competitive Balance Pick system works in MLB.
 I’ve never really paid much attention (and the picks have been around since 2012).
 After researching the way it works, I believe it’s something we should add to our league to help the lowest-level teams compete and to make those markets more appealing for GMs.
 (Teams don’t make as much revenue but they get an extra pick to offset the difference.)